 All new students are required to attend a program orientation meeting.
 Students will meet staff members and receive information about classes, the attendance policy and the support services we offer to help them have a successful year of learning.

 Students must attend all classes each semester in order to continue in the program and receive a certificate of attendance.
 At mid-semester (8 weeks), student attendance will be reviewed.
-Students who have missed more than 3 classes will meet with the director to plan improving attendance.
+Students who have 4 or more absences, including classes and/or missed online assignments, will meet with the director to plan improving attendance.
 At the end of the semester, attendance will be reviewed again.
-At that time, students who have missed more than 6 classes per semester will meet with the director to determine if they will continue in the program, or be moved to a waiting list.
+At that time, students who have missed more than 6 classes and/or online assignments per semester will meet with the director to determine if they will continue in the program, or be moved to a waiting list.

 It is the student’s responsibility to call, email or text their teacher to report any absence.
 However, a reported absence will still be included as an absence.